walaj/SeqLib/README.md

 reads using a hierarchy of rules.
 Currently, SnowTools wraps the following projects:
 * [HTSlib][htslib]
 * [BWA-MEM][BWA]
-* [SGA][SGA]
 * [BLAT][BLAT]

 SnowTools is built to be extendable.
 See [Variant Bam][var] for examples of how to take advantage of C++ class extensions to build off of the SnowTools base functionality.

-As noted above, there are many overlaps between this project at the [BamTools][BT] project from Derek Barnett.
-SnowTools is provided here in the case that it may be more suited to your individual needs than BamTools, or vice-versa.
-To aid developers in deciding which package is right for them, I have put together a small list of similarities and differences between these two packages

 Example usages
 --------------